-This manual have been developed to help ensure an enjoyable experience as you boat, wakeboard and ski with your MasterCraft boat.
+This manual has been developed to help ensure an enjoyable experience as you boat, wakeboard and ski with your MasterCraft boat.
 As stated earlier, this information is not all-inclusive.
 There are many other factors to consider and additional information that you need to research before undertaking any boating.

 Beyond the study involved, you should also always use common sense when boating.
 For example, when anchoring your boat so that you can enjoy swimming, you MUST turn the engine OFF.
 Exhaust fumes are emitted from the exhaust flap area of the transom, immediately below the swim platform.
-No one should ever be on the swim platform while the engine is in operation.
-Nor should individuals ever be towed while holding on to the swim platform or transom.
+No one should ever be on the swim platform or transom.